 - Presented to community groups to increase awareness about hate occurrences and reporting. - Attendance at community events with representation from a member of the Community Relations or Hate Crime Unit.
-This engagement was geared to building trust and relationships with diverse communities, which encourages reporting. - Responded to community concerns and worked with communities to issue special attentions that offer reassurance of safety to communities. - Enhanced support to victims of hate through follow-up with HPS Victim Services - Ongoing efforts to develop collaborative measures to prevent hate through the Hate Crime Case Review Team.
+This engagement was geared to building trust and relationships with diverse communities, which encourages reporting. - Responded to community concerns and worked with communities to issue special attentions that offer reassurance of safety to communities. - Enhanced support to victims of hate through follow-up with HPS Victim Services - Conducted focus groups with communities for the Hate Crime Case Review Team (HCCRT) with the 2SLGBTQIA, Black, Indigenous, Jewish, Muslim, South Asian community to identify community concerns - The Hamilton Police Victim Services in partnership with the Hate Crime Unit hosted a Hate Crime Symposium inviting both, community and Police to discuss issues surrounding hate related occurrences.